Kayonia L. Whetstone

 Contact:

-Professor Whetstone knows that good legal writing is essential for every attorney.
-Thus, she brings a learner-focused approach to her classroom to demystify the art and science of legal research, analysis, and writing to help students hone their written and oral advocacy skills.
-She has served as full-time faculty at St. John’s University School of Law and the Howard University School of Law, teaching first-year legal writing and appellate advocacy.
-Additionally, she has presented at national and regional conferences on topics including using multi-media technology and criminal statutes to teach legal writing skills, infusing concepts of cultural mindfulness in pedagogy, the importance of building writing communities, encouraging diversity in the legal field, and post-conviction matters.
-Her research interests include legal writing pedagogy, assessments, social and economic justice, and criminal justice reform.
+She has served as full-time faculty at St. John’s University School of Law and the Howard University School of Law, teaching lawyering skills and appellate advocacy.
+Additionally, she has presented at national and regional conferences on topics including transitioning from practice to the classroom, infusing multi-media technology, cultural mindfulness, and well-being into pedagogy, and the role of post-conviction matters.
+Her research interests include curriculum building, pedagogy and assessment, social and economic justice, race, gender, and the law, and criminal justice reform.

 BA, Wesleyan University; JD, Howard University